MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/quickstart/rest-api.md

 * To get started, you need an active [**Azure account**](https://azure.microsoft.com/free/cognitive-services/).
 If you don't have one, you can [**create a free 12-month subscription**](https://azure.microsoft.com/free/).

-* Once you have your Azure subscription, create an [**Azure AI services multi-services resource**](https://portal.azure.com/#create/Microsoft.CognitiveServicesAIServices) in the Azure portal.The Azure AI services multi-service resource is listed under Azure AI services → Azure AI services in the portal as shown here:
+* Once you have your Azure subscription, create an [**Azure AI services multi-services resource**](https://portal.azure.com/#create/Microsoft.CognitiveServicesAIServices) in the Azure portal.
+The Azure AI services multi-service resource is listed under Azure AI services → Azure AI services in the portal as shown here:

     :::image type="content" source="../media/overview/azure-multi-service-resource.png" alt-text="Screenshot of the multi-service resource page in the Azure portal.":::

     > [!IMPORTANT]
     > Azure provides more than one resource types named Azure AI services.
 Be sure to select the one that is listed under Azure AI services → Azure AI services with the logo as shown previously.

-    For more information, *see* [Create an Azure Ai services multi-services resource](../how-to-guide/create-multi-service-resource.md)
+    For more information, *see* [Create an Azure AI services multi-services resource](../how-to-guide/create-multi-service-resource.md)

 * * curl command line tool installed.